Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - Burrow has passed for 4,165 yards while completing 69.9% of his throws (336-of-481), with 30 touchdowns and 14 interceptions (277.7 yards per game).

-- He also has 108 rushing yards on 35 carries with two touchdowns, averaging 7.2 yards per game.
+- He's also contributed on the ground, with 108 rushing yards (7.2 ypg) on 35 carries with two rushing touchdowns.

-- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 54.9% of the time while running the ball 45.1% of the time.
+- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 54.9% of the time while running the football 45.1% of the time.

-- Burrow accounts for 51.0% of his team's red zone plays, with 51 of his 481 pass attempts coming from inside the opponent's 20-yard line.
+- Burrow has attempted 51 of his 481 passes in the red zone, accounting for 51.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Chiefs.